Kimoby/danger-clubhouse/README.md

 ## How?

-The plugin will parse branch name and commit messages and find the pattern of `chXXXX` where `XXXX` is the story id to Clubhouse.
+The plugin will parse branch name, commit messages, Pull Request description, Pull Request comments and find the pattern of `chXXXX` where `XXXX` is the story id to Clubhouse.
 Then, it will link to all the stories as a separated message in the format of `https://app.clubhouse.io/#{organization}/story/#{id}` for each story.

 ## Example